Random matrices: Random matrix models

+The partition function for normal matrices is a generalization of the partition function \eqref{eq:zeigenvalues} for Hermitian matrices:

-In contrast to the case of the Gaussian ensembles, the factor $\Delta(\Lambda)^2$ does not come with an absolute value or modulus.
-This makes the integrand analytic (assuming the potential is analytic), and the partition function is invariant under small deformations of the integration domain $\gamma^N$.
+In contrast to the Hermitian case, the factor $\Delta(\Lambda)^2$ does not come with an absolute value or modulus.
+If the potential $V$ is analytic, the integrand is analytic, and the partition function is invariant under homotopic deformations of the integration domain $\gamma^N$.

 More generally, for any complex value of $\beta$, we define the partition function